salesforce-ux/stylelint-sds/packages/stylelint-rules/README.md

 # Stylelint for SLDS

-This is just temporary folder created by Kishore Nemalipuri (Kishore informed Jason before using the @salesforcedevs space )

 ## Overview
 This repository provides custom Stylelint rules for Salesforce Lightning Design System (SLDS) styling.
 Follow the setup instructions to contribute or integrate these rules into your project.